lauramhope/AnimalShelterApi.Solution/README.md

 ## _Description_

-_This applications showcases creating an API and calling the API for to implement CRUD functionality_
+_This application showcases creating an API and implementing CRUD functionality within the project.
+The API allows users to GET, POST, PUT, and DELETE animals from the animal shelter.
+Application will return responses for each API call to custom endpoints and can be viewed in localhost:5001 within the browser or an API platform such as Postman._

 ## _Technologies Used_